 Shore Mounted Pressure Pumps

-• Constant, regular output from any hydrant for consistent irrigator performance
+• Constant, regular output to any hydrant point for consistent irrigator performance (and consistent nutrient application).

-• Low power consumption, smaller cables and higher overall efficiencies
+• Low power consumption and higher overall efficiencies